Heavy rain hits Florida, flooding strands Miami vehicles - NewsBreak

 The Atlantic hurricane season officially began Tuesday.
 This is an unusually early start to the storm season but not unprecedented for Florida.

-The National Hurricane Center predicts that rainfall up to 10 inches (25 centimeters) is possible in South Florida, including the Florida Keys.
-The storm is not expected to produce huge winds or major storm surge.
-But local flooding is likely.
+The National Hurricane Center predicted rainfall up to 10 inches (25 centimeters) was possible in South Florida, including the Florida Keys.
+The storm was not expected to produce huge winds or major storm surge.
+But local flooding was likely.

 Comments / 0